sr99622/Cayenue/README.md

 &nbsp;

-<b>DHCP Configuration</b>

 Upon completion of the SMB service configuration, a test from a client machine is recommended before continuing.

+---

+&nbsp;

+<b>* DHCP Configuration</b>

 The ethernet cable for the camera subnet should now be connected.
-A fixed IP address is required and can be done using the same procedure as the other interface.
-The IP address for the camera subnet interface should be set to `10.2.2.1`.
 Ensure that the cameras are connected and powered on.
+Identify the camera network interface on the Settings -> Network -> Wired Network screen.

-It is necessary to set the server ethernet interface to a static IP address for this configuration.
-It is recommended to manually set the Cayenue server ethernet address connecting to the camera network to be `10.2.2.1`.
-Although very unlikely, please verify that your existing network does not use this address range.
+The following instructions set a static IP address of `10.2.2.1`.
+Although very unlikely, please verify that your existing local network does not use this address range.

-There are many references that can provide details on how to set a static ip.
-On many versions of Linux, use the Settings -> Network -> Wired Network then click on the gear to get details, use the IPv4 tab and click the Manual radio button to enable manual settings.
+From  the Settings -> Network -> Wired Network screen, click on the gear to get details, use the IPv4 tab and click the Manual radio button to enable manual settings.
 The IP address should be set to `10.2.2.1`, the Subnet Mask to `255.255.255.0` and the Gateway and DNS both set to `10.2.2.1`.

-This configuration prevents direct camera communication outside of the subnet, forcing all traffic through the proxy server.
+Follow the directions below for your Operating System to set up the camera subnet DHCP server.

 <details>
 <summary>Linux - Ubuntu</summary>